Classical Electrodynamics of Extended Bodies

-where $g^{ij}$ in flat space-time is the Kronecker delta function.
-The $00$ component looks like what one might guess for the energy stored in a charge density (it has something that looks like a rest term, $\rho^2$, and a kinetic term, $J^2$; with $k_e>0$, the energy density is a minimum in the frame where $\vec{J}=0$).
-The $0j$ components also look like what one might guess for the momentum carried by a current (if $k_e$ is positive, it travels with positive current and against negative current).
+where $g^{ik}$ in flat space-time is the Kronecker delta function.
+The $00$ component looks like what one might guess for the energy stored in a charge density (it has something that looks like a rest term, $\rho^2$, and a kinetic term, $J^2$; with $k_J>0$, the energy density is a minimum in the frame where $\vec{J}=0$).
+The $0k$ components also look like what one might guess for the momentum carried by a current.

 Taking the divergence of $T^{\mu\nu}$ yields the equations of motion: